learn-co-curriculum/phase-1-asynchronous-javascript/README.md

 main();
 ```

 We can copy and paste this into a DevTools console to see the result.
-But it
+It
 matches our default model of "how code runs."

 ## Identify an Asynchronous Code Bloc